Waipu and Mid Northern form a guard of honour for ref

 His mum and other family members were present for the special occasion.

-"I didn't think I'll get these many games when I refereed the first prems game back in 2008 but it's definitely been a very good and highly enjoyable period of time," Jurlina said.
+"I didn't think I'd get this many games when I refereed the first prems game back in 2008 but it's definitely been a very good and highly enjoyable period of time," Jurlina said.

-Apart from being a whistleblower, he has also been an assistant referee in the Bunnings Mitre 10 Cup competition which he said was a different challenge.
+Apart from being a whistleblower, he has also been an assistant referee in the Bunnings Cup competition which he said was a different challenge.

 He started as an associate referee at the age of 17 when urged by a family friend who was part of Mangonui referees' panel.

-Jurlina hurt his neck from playing rugby and didn't see himself going any further as a player.
+Jurlina hurt his neck playing rugby and didn't see himself going any further as a player.

 "It was a real buzz to get selected as a referee for that championship.
 My first match was Poverty Bay versus Buller in Gisborne," he recalled.